 Spring Cleaning the Microwave

 Microwaves can get quite dirty-- so don't overlook this appliance during your spring cleaning sessions.
-Take this handy trick from Apartment Therapy to clean it in no time: First, take a heatproof container and fill it with a cup or two of water mixed with one tablespoon of white vinegar.
+Take this handy trick to clean it in no time: First, take a heatproof container and fill it with a cup or two of water mixed with one tablespoon of white vinegar.

 Microwave the mixture until half of the liquid has evaporated, then turn off the microwave and keep the door closed for about 10 minutes.
 When you remove the container, be sure to wear oven mitts because it will still be hot!
 Then, take a wet sponge or dishrag and start scrubbing the interior surface until it looks like new.